BDC Hamburger Icon

 By reducing stockouts and overstocks and enabling omnichannel selling, RFID improves the customer experience.
 A better customer experience means more customer loyalty and lower customer acquisition costs.

 Smart fitting rooms are another way RFID technology can improve the customer experience.
-If you place an RFID reader and smart mirrors in a fitting room, you can create a personal-shopper experience that recommends additional clothing and accessories and provides customers with information on size availability and color options.
-Then you can use the data from smart fitting rooms to know which items are being tried on and how often those items are purchased.
-This data improves the buying process, putting more desirable items and sizes in stores and reducing outdated stock.
+By placing an RFID reader and smart mirrors in a fitting room, you can create a personalized experience that recommends additional clothing and accessories and provides customers with information on size availability and color options.

-Even if you reduce overstocks with technology like RFID, excess inventory is sometimes unavoidable.
+Even if you reduce overstocks with RFID technology, excess inventory is sometimes unavoidable.
 You can cash in on excess inventory by selling bulk items to other businesses or inventory liquidators.

 Cons

-For all the magic and customer-enhancing experiences RFID promises to deliver, be aware that the technology can create a weak link in your business’s cybersecurity plan.
-As Mitchell explained, hacking RFID technology doesn’t take more than a smartphone.
+For all the customer-enhancing experiences RFID promises to deliver, be aware that the technology can create a weak link in your business’s cybersecurity plan

 RFID tracking doesn’t stop when a customer leaves the store — unless the tags are removed.
-While RFID is a game-changer in inventory control and understanding, customers may not want you to continue tracking them after the sale.
+Although RFID is a game changer for understanding your inventory, customers may not want you to continue tracking them after the sale.

 FYIDid you know